noahhhhhh/RepData_PeerAssessment1/PA1_template.md

 **2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.**

+The below strategy is to imput the null value by using the mean for that 5-minute interval

 ```r
 ## join (merge) dataStepsByInterval dataset with the original dataset
 dataMerge <- merge(dataActivity, dataStepsByInterval, by.x = "interval", by.y = "interval")